-They are talking of a world's fair to be held in San Francisco in the year 1911.
-The object is to boom San Francisco.
+They are talking of a world's fair to he held in San Francisco in the year 1911.
+The object is to boom San Fran-

-Alexander sighed when there were no more worlds to conquer.
+Alexander sighed when there were no nore worlds to conquer.
 Will Taft do the same when there are no more lids to sit upon?